roman-milk/roman-milk.github.io/mr-e-and-the-guilty-conscience.md

+===

- ****** Mr E and the Guilty Conscience ****** byTx_Tall_Tales© The drinks were flowing, and nobody was feeling much pain.
+The drinks were flowing, and nobody was feeling much pain.
 Sue was obviously buzzed, in her party, flirting mood.
 I liked that.
 It almost always meant hot sex.
 I loved that.
 She was amazing.

  "You ever sorry you gave up the old life?"
 Mark asked.